Best Voice Over Microphones in 2021

 USB Microphones for Voice Actors

-A note about USB microphones – when it comes to what mic you choose, understanding what makes a USB mic different from a traditional analog microphone might help you pick what you’d like to use.
-A USB mic has hardware built in that creates a digital signal, whereas an analog mic relies on a computer to transform the audio.
+A note on USB microphones: when it comes to what mic you choose, understanding what makes a USB mic different from a traditional analog microphone might help you make a decision.
+A USB mic has built-in hardware that creates a digital signal, whereas an analog mic relies on a computer to transform the audio.
 You can also find out more about the benefits of each type of microphone.

-While the debate about which microphone type produces better audio is alive and well, it’s up to you to choose what you’d prefer.
-It’s one of several factors to consider, but these microphones tend to be easy to set up initially and that in and of itself can be a big selling point if you’re looking to dive right in.
+While the debate around which type of microphone produces better audio is alive and well, it’s up to you to choose what you’d prefer.
+It’s one of several factors to consider, but USB microphones tend to be easy to set up initially, and that in and of itself can be a big selling point if you’re looking to dive right in.

 How to Test and Compare Microphones

 If you do have the opportunity to test a microphone for yourself before you buy, it’s good to know that some of them are designed to be used at different distances.

 According to Bryant Falk of Abacus Entertainment, studio microphones generally give your voice more bass as you get closer to them.
 Most condenser mics are designed to be placed only a few inches (a hand width or two) from your mouth.
 However, you would be wise to make use of a pop filter to avoid plosives.